Cassandra Cain: Skills and abilities

 Having no inherent super-powers and having undergone intensive training under numerous masters, Cassandra is considered a superb martial artist with virtual mastery of most known forms in which has included the following: Kung Fu, Jeet Kune Do, Muay Thai, Kōga-ryū Ninjutsu, Vovinam, Jujutsu, Mushin, and Escrima.
-Her knowledge also includes fictional styles such as being rudimentary skilled in Dhritishastra, a Indian martial art considered complex and only able to be mastered by immortals (i.e. Black Adam, Vandal Savage).
+Her knowledge also includes fictional styles such as being rudimentary skilled in Dhritishastra, an Indian martial art considered complex and only able to be mastered by immortals (i.e. Black Adam, Vandal Savage).
 Cassandra's prowess is also owed to her conditioning in which is considered "borderline human", her aggregated speed (able to perform certain great tasks simultaneously) noted by government experts to the point she was confused for being metahuman, and her acute ability to read body language to anticipate an opponent's next move, pin-point weak spots in their body, and even learn and understand other martial arts style via mimicry.

 In addition to her unarmed skills and conditioning, she also has mastery with various weaponry, has been briefly trained in investigation methods during her time in Blüdhaven with Robin (Tim Drake), and is skilled in ballet dancing.